sayantanHack/JS-from-Basics/ES6.md

 ## What is ES2015
  basically ES was started from 2015 after that all changes are made all in many versions .

+ mainly JS is upto ES5 after ES5 there have a huuuuggggeee change and ES6 & further versions came.